A. Surroca

 From 2009 onward, I worked in brand development.
 During the early days of YouTube, I was involved in developing and assisting the content creators which came to define the culture of YouTube—many of the creators featured during the first several YouTube Rewind videos, when said videos featured creators instead of ideologies.
 I participated in and promulgated "geek culture" at a time when it still had vestiges of counterculture, before Hollywood absorbed and corrupted it into its opposite, a zombie pseudo-culture which now effaces what it once created.

 Today, we, participants and creators alike, live within an unraveled and putrefying culture, decomposers aiding the process which will use the products of our actions to create new life.
-Some call it "alt-tech", and whether it was meant to be a namesake or not, the parallels to the 1970s alternative technology movement must not be a coincidence.
+Some call this "alt-tech", and whether it was meant to be a namesake or not, the parallels to the 1970s alternative technology movement must not be a coincidence.

 I prepare for an era with a degraded Internet by considering ways to harness communication, semiotics, and memory to help create a sort of protocol for a peer-to-peer data storage and communications network which utilizes our minds and our common symbols instead of the Internet.